Posted on: Friday 5th March, 2021

 The implications of running an overdrawn DLA are serious if your company enters insolvency.
 You could face personal liability and disqualification as a director for up to 15 years, but claiming redundancy could help you avoid this situation.

 Even if your director’s loan account is overdrawn, and you believe your company may be insolvent, it’s vital to seek professional advice as a matter of urgency.
-To find out if you’re eligible for redundancy pay as a director, and for more information on what happens to an overdrawn director’s loan account in liquidation, please call our team at Redundancy Claims UK.
+To find out if you’re eligible for redundancy pay as a director, and for more information on what happens to an overdrawn director’s loan account in liquidation, please call our team at CFS Redundancy Payments Ltd.